platformsh/platformsh-docs/docs/src/languages/lisp.md

 disk: 512
 ```

-Note that there will still be a proxy server in front of your application.
+Note that a proxy server is still in front of your app.
-If desired, certain paths may be served directly by our router without hitting your application (for static files, primarily) or you may route all requests to the Lisp application unconditionally, as in the example above.
+If desired, certain paths may be served directly by the router without hitting your app (for static files, primarily) or you may route all requests to the Lisp application unconditionally, as in the example above.

 ## Accessing Services